Fabijuss/Trace-ball/README.md

  The game should have some graphics, so that the enemy and the player are distinguishable and so the game has a degree of visual appeal.
  #### Restart
  When the player loses all of their lives, the game should be able to restart.
  #### Invulnerability
  When the player is touched by the enemy, there should be a short period of time where the player cannot be damaged again.
-This is in order to prevent the player from losing very quickly from multiple touches.
+This is in order to prevent the player from losing very quickly from consecutive touches while within the collision area of the enemy.

  ### How We Addressed The Requirements
 ## Genre